Synthesis: porous materials, nanoparticles, sol-gel, hydrothermal and ALD

 Capable of running gas reactions up to 20 bar and temperatures to 800°C. Contains dedicated gas chromatographic and mass spectrometric analysis of products.
 Uses a PID Engineering reactor system.

 Temperature programmed oxidation (TPO), temperature programmed reduction (TPR) and temperature programmed desorption (TPD) with thermal conductivity detector and with product detection by gas chromatography and mass spectrometry product detection.
-Processes performed using an Altamira AMI-200 system.
+Processes performed using an Altamira AMI-200 and AMI-300 systems.

-Measurement of specific gas adsorption using the Altamira AMI-200.
+Measurement of specific gas adsorption using the Altamira AMI-200 or AMI-300.

 potentiometric surface acid/base titration